 “Let the bows of the hunters ever be true, and may the eyes that see be keen, and the hands that wield them be sure.
 Let the hands of the gatherers be ever tough, and may the ears that hear the ripeness be attuned, and the backs that support them be strong…”

 High above him, at the peak of his vision, something flared.
 At first Andil dismissed it as naught but a trick of his dry and itching eyes, but then another flare sparkled, and this time he was certain it belonged to the heavens high above.
-Against his will, his eyes blinked, and tears welled up, so that when another light flashed infinitely high above his forehead it seemed to scatter into the form of all the stars together.
-Then a new star appeared, vast and bright like a new moon, though much smaller and closer, and it left behind it a trail of fire across the sky.
+Against his will, his eyes blinked, and tears welled up, so that when another light flashed infinitely high above his forehead it seemed to scatter into the form of all the gods together.
+Then a new god appeared, vast and bright like a new moon, though much smaller and closer, and it left behind it a trail of fire across the sky.
 It arced across Andil’s vision, and he followed it with his eyes until it disappeared over the horizon to the south and was gone.

 Naught else seemed to have even taken notice of the fallen god, but to Andil it was a clear message from the heavens.
 The gods above had cast this one of their number from the heavens down to the mortal lands far below them, and Andil’s part would be to see that their will was fulfilled.
-He remembered well the teachings of the older Wisers, who whispered of a time in the distant past when another god had been cast down from the heavens in exile, and had scrawled flame across the steppes before the gods had sent a great blizzard to extinguish its light forever.
+He remembered well the teachings of the older Wisers, who whispered of a time in the distant past when another god had been cast down from the heavens in exile and had scrawled flame across the steppes before the gods had sent a great blizzard to extinguish its light forever.
 That had been a dark time for the tribes, for they had suffered greatly for their ignorance of how they ought to treat the fallen god.
 This time, they would not make such a mistake, but would ensure that wherever it had fallen it lay undisturbed, until the gods could finish their punishment.

-It was not unusual for meetings amongst all of Kiluron’s ministers to be noisome affairs, with various ministers vying aggressively for primacy in arguments both relevant and esoteric, especially since Kiluron enabled a far more relaxed environment for meetings than had Prime Wezzix.
+It was not unusual for meetings amongst Kiluron’s ministers to be noisome affairs, with various ministers vying for primacy in arguments both relevant and esoteric, especially since Kiluron enabled a far more relaxed environment for meetings than had Prime Wezzix.
 Sometimes he suspected that such vociferous debates made Doil uncomfortable, but Kiluron welcomed it; they made him feel less out of place, and made his ministers seem more like ordinary people than like taxidermized humans stuffed full of papers.
 Despite that, he had never expected to enter the conference chamber and encounter a tone of debate that could only be described as eager, or possibly excited.
 No one save Doil even noticed his arrival.

 “Sorry I’m late,” Kiluron said, walking over to stand next to where Doil was sitting and rubbing his temples.
 “Vere wanted to discuss more logistics about the border postings and the province rotations.
 Sounds like all of the governors have signed on, now.
 What’s all of this about?”